-- 1. The RAFA shall serve as a constituent unit of the Association of Flight Attendants-CWA. - 2.
+- The RAFA shall serve as a constituent unit of the Association of Flight Attendants-CWA. - 2.
 The RAFA shall adopt bylaws which are in compliance with the Constitution and Bylaws and programs of the Association of Flight Attendants-CWA. - 3.
 The structure of the RAFA shall consist of: - a.
-Retiree Local Councils - b.
-Retiree Governing Council - 4.
-The governance of the RAFA shall be vested in the elected presidents of each RAFA Chapter who collectively form an Association of Flight Attendants-CWA Retirees Governing Council. - 5.
+Retiree Governing Council - b.
+Retiree Governing Chapters - 4.
+The governance of the RAFA shall be vested in the Governing Council consisting of a President and Secretary-Treasurer elected by a vote of Chapter Presidents, with other reprepresentatives appointed as needed.
+(BOD 2022) - 5.
 Membership - a.
 Retiree membership in RAFA shall be governed by Article II.C.7. - b.
 Non-voting Associate Membership in RAFA may be accepted from friends, family members and other supporters of flight attendants. - c.
 Membership records of the RAFA shall be kept in accordance with the Association of Flight Attendants-CWA record keeping requirements.